 Now I focus on restoring our farm (about 500 acres of Driftless Area prairies, savannas, woods and wetlands) and the citizen science of identifying and documenting all the animals and plants that I find here.
 I also record what we are doing with this blog, moderate the Driftless Area Prairies Facebook group, host annual gatherings for the Golden Eagle Count and National Moth Week, conduct an annual Butterfly Count, give tours of Prairie Haven and give several talks a year about our project.

 Mike is less involved in the decision-making about our restoration project, but he helps with a lot of the work.
 He does all the mowing, and helps with all the projects that are loud and require gasoline engines (many of which have been converted to electric over the years).
-I prefer projects that are quiet and involve hand tools.
-He’s also the technician who keeps the computers, radio-connected game cameras, weather stations, solar panels and farm-machinery going.
+I prefer projects that are quiet and involve hand tools – (although I recently got my very own electric chainsaw).
+Mike is also the technician who keeps the computers, radio-connected game cameras, weather stations, solar panels and farm-machinery going.

 Recently he bought a drone, and has been using it to document our farm and the restoration work we do here.
 You can see some of his drone photos and videos HERE.